 4. What’s at stake with staking

 Most often, a newly-planted tree won’t need to be staked.
 But, if for some reason it does, be sure to remove the stakes after a year (two at the most).

-Stakes that are left in place too long will prevent the tree from establishing a secure root system, developing the proper form and being able to withstand winds.
-Plus, leaving the stakes (and/or any straps attached to it) in place can eventually kill your tree.
+Stakes that are left in place too long will prevent the tree from establishing a secure root system, developing the proper form, and being able to withstand winds.
+Plus, leaving the stakes (and/or any straps attached to the tree) in place can eventually kill your tree.

 5. To fertilize or not to fertilize